prof3ssorSt3v3/matt-cordova-w20/README.md

 Each marker needs to have an InfoWindow which will appear when the marker is tapped.
 Inside the InfoWindow you should display the label that was entered and a button or link that can be tapped to remove the marker from the map and localStorage.

+## Icons and Splashscreen

+Your app needs to have custom splashscreen and launcher icons.
+Place them in the res/ios or res/android folder, depending on the platform you are building for.
+Make sure that they are the correct sizes.

 ## Getting Started

 Start on paper.
 Plan the app, the components, the interface, the functions, and any global variables.